 Subcontractors have been stuck managing job opportunities and bids with manual processes and outdated digital systems, none of which are built for the modern construction professional.
 Hours are spent manually creating and updating spreadsheets, as well as keeping track of projects, resources, files, and deadlines.
 Time and resources are increasingly in short supply for subcontractors, and the inefficiencies resulting from decentralized bid-management processes continue to add risk to projects.
 There is a better way with BuildingConnected.
 In this session, you’ll learn how the BuildingConnected platform’s world-class technology centralizes and streamlines the bid-management process.
 You can track bid invites, who’s working on what, bid analytics, and due dates across the entire office while quickly generating 2D takeoffs and bidding out work to vendors.
 By reducing manual entry and tracking business performance in real time, BuildingConnected empowers you to bid smarter and secure desired work faster.

-How Builders Gain a Competitive Advantage through More Talent and Jobs
+How Builders Win More Jobs: Gain a Competitive Advantage with Crowdsourcing

 Construction is a relationship-based industry where deals are still closed with handshakes.
 But in this new competitive world, with limited labor and a growing demand for construction, owners and contractors need a faster way to make connections with the right talent for the right project.
 Static contact databases and outdated bid-management tools perpetuate disjointed business results, leaving contractors constantly defending their costs and schedules and aggregating potential risk before breaking ground.
 In this session, you’ll learn how BuildingConnected helps builders discover, invite, and choose the right talent for any type of project while managing their bidding processes from start to finish.
 You’ll also learn how emerging markets are benefiting from this crowdsourced technology to remain competitive with their clients.